Steps To Protecting Your Business’s Intellectual Property

 The more unique the trademark, the easier it will be to protect it from others using it.

-How to Protect Your Trademark
+How To Protect Your Trademark

+If your business is actively using a trademark, it already owns it.
+However, to get the most trademark protection, you should register it with the USPTO.
 A registered trademark will enable you to enforce your rights in the trademark against other businesses that might try to use or copy it.

+While trademark registration is pending with the USPTO, you can put “TM” after your trademark to indicate that it’s yours.
 When the USPTO approves the trademark, you can put ® after it to show it is officially registered with the federal government.

 Trade Secrets

 Unlike the other types of intellectual property, there is no federal protection for trade secrets through registration with an agency.
+Instead, as the name suggests, trade secrets are successfully protected by keeping them secret.

 The most well-known types of trade secrets are recipes or formulas of popular food companies and chains.
 Trade secrets give a company a competitive advantage over other companies.